renpy/renpy/sphinx/source/screen_python.rst

 As an example of a creator-defined screen language statement, here's an implementation of the ``titledwindow`` statement given above.
-First, the statement must be registered in a python early block in a file that is loaded early - a name like 01custom.rpy will often load soon enough.
+First, the statement must be registered in a ``python early`` block in a file that is loaded early—a name like 01custom.rpy will often load soon enough.
 The registration call looks like::